techpines/bone.io/README.md

 npm install bone.io
 ```

-On the server side you can just require it:
+On the server you can just require it:

 ```js
 var bone = require('bone.io');